- How to answer professionally

 - Did you manage to make a client happy, hit targets, or come up with a successful strategy?

 When you’re asked “tell me about a time you had a conflict at work,” not all answers are equal.
-Employers want to see all the positive attributes that make you a good fit for the position, so avoid these things when crafting your response:
+Employers want to see all the positive attributes that make you a good fit for the position, so make sure you avoid the following pitfalls.

 Don’t sidestep the question by saying you never have conflicts with people at work.
-This may seem unrealistic and could actually put you in a negative light as someone who avoids conflict.
+This seems unrealistic and puts you in a negative light as someone who avoids conflict.

 The interviewer is asking this question for a reason.
 They genuinely want to get an idea of how you handle tough situations, so giving them no information can be unhelpful and put them off hiring you.